AlexTISYoung/snipar/docs/pGWAS.rst

 This script uses genotypes of siblings and parental genotypes imputed from sibling genotypes to estimate direct genetic effects, indirect genetic effects from siblings, and indirect genetic effects from parents effects/confounding effects.

-The genentic data is specified in a HDF5 file.
-Let M be the number of sibling pairs in the data.
-The HDF5 file must include datasets:

---ped
-    a [M x 3] array, where each row corresponds to a sibpair.
-The first column is the family ID (FID), the second column is the IID (individual ID) of the first sib in the pair, and the third column is the IID of the second sib in the pair.

---gts
-    an [M x 3 x L] numeric array, where each row corresponds to a sib pair.
-The second index gives the genotype of the first sib, the genotype of the second sib, and the parental genotype imputed from this sib pair.
-The third index gives the SNP.

---freqs
-    an [L] vector of allele frequencies

---vnames
-    an [L] vector of names of the SNPs

-The script fits models for all SNPs in a .hdf5 file passing MAF and missingness thresholds.
+The script fits models for all SNPs in common between the sibling and parental genotypes passing MAF and missingness thresholds.

 The phenotype file should be a tab separate text file with columns FID, IID, Y1, Y2, ...

-Siblings should have the same family id (FID), and non-siblings should have different FIDs.
+Siblings should have the same family id (FID), FATHER_ID, and MOTHER_ID in the pedigree file.

 The covariate file formats is the same.
 The first column is family ID, and the second column is individual ID; subsequent columns are phenotype or covariate observations.

-Minimally, the script will output a file outprefix.models.gz, which contains a table of within direct effects, indirect effects from siblings, and parental/confounding effects, along with their correlations
+The script outputs a .hdf5 file with variance parameter estimates and estimates of the X^T X and X^T Y matrices

 If covariates are also specified, it will output estimates of the covariate effects from the null model as outprefix.null_mean_effects.txt. --no_covariate_estimates suppresses this output.